chainguard-dev/edu/content/chainguard/administration/cloudevents/image-copy-gcr/index.md

 EOF
 ```

-After that you can apply the configuration to get the application up and running.
+Make sure to replace the placeholders with your own settings for `project_id` and `group`.
+In the next section, we'll see how to apply the configuration to get the application up and running.

 ## Applying the configuration